yh-luo/psychopy_tobii_infant/README.md

 1. Show the relative position of the subject to the eyetracker
 2. Adjust parameters of calibration stimuli
 3. Run five-points calibration automatically

+### demo5_customized_calibration.py

+1. Show the relative position of the subject to the eyetracker
+2. Use customized calibration procedure to attract the participant's attention
+   - visual stimulus shriking and a sound playing during calibration
+3. Run five-points calibration

 ## License